 Every year, more than 400,000 electric bikes are stolen in France, and cargo models are among the most targeted.
-Larger, more expensive, and more visible, they attract criminals and pose parking challenges in the city.
+Bulkier, more expensive, and more visible, they attract criminals and raise parking challenges in the city.
 Between unsuitable spots and insufficient security, the puzzle is real!
 Fortunately, there are tips for parking your cargo bike in urban areas.
 Follow our guide!

 Why is parking cargo bikes a real challenge?

-The electric cargo bike is reshaping the way we get around the city.
-Whether it's for transporting children, doing the shopping, or delivering packages, it has become a daily ally.
-But once the journey is over, another hassle begins: where to park it?
+The cargo electric bike is reshaping the way we move around the city.
+Whether it’s to transport children, do shopping, or deliver parcels, it has become a daily ally.
+But once the trip is over, another hassle begins: where to park it?

-If you have ever tried to park a cargo bike on a classic bike rack, you know how much of an impossible mission it is.
-These bikes are longer, often wider, and their weight makes handling them more delicate.
-As a result, they spill over onto the sidewalk or encroach on the roadway, creating an inconvenience for all road users.
+If you have already tried to park a cargo bike on a classic bike rack, you know how mission impossible it is.
+These bikes are longer, often wider, and their weight makes handling more delicate.
+As a result, they overflow onto the sidewalk or encroach on the roadway, creating inconvenience for all road users.
 They clearly require spaces adapted to their size.

 A prime target for thieves

 Cargo bikes are expensive, especially when they are electric.
-Removable battery, detachable accessories, costly equipment: everything draws attention.
-And since they don't always fit in an elevator or a bike storage room, you are often forced to leave them outside.
+Removable battery, detachable accessories, costly equipment: everything attracts attention.
+And since they don’t always fit in an elevator or a bike room, you are often forced to leave them outside.
 Without proper protection, they then become easy prey for thieves.

 Choosing the right place to park in the city